NUBIC/suite_authorization_source.rb/README.md

 Corresponding java method: `getUser(long, SuiteUserRoleLevel)`.

 Must return the user hash for the single user with the given numeric ID, or nil if there is no such user.
+The numeric ID must be in the range of a 32-bit signed integer.

 See `get_user_by_username` for a description of `role_detail_level`.